i3bdel3ziz/Android-App/README.md

-# Android-App
-Student Registration Android App
+# Student Registration Android App
 A small Android project designed by Abdulaziz Jamal for Graphic User Interface ( Comp2542 ) module using Eclipse and Android SDK for Nexus 7.
 The idea of the project was to design a system for freshmens in collage to register in university system using tablets.